algorandfoundation/xGov/Proposals/xgov-41.md

 ## Experience with Algorand

-Currently I am working full-time on [MINTHOL.ART](https://www.minthol.art/landing), which is a multi-phase Algorand project.
+Currently I am working full-time on <a href="https://www.minthol.art">MINTHOL.ART</a>, which is a multi-phase Algorand project.

 So far I:

 - Created a launchpad that generated and launched the mOOfys and Gekofam MIA collections.
-- Created a [subdomain site](https://www.gekofam.minthol.art/) for the Gekofam projects.
+- Created a <a href="https://www.gekofam.minthol.art">subdomain site</a> for the Gekofam projects.
 - Created a general NFT explorer, showcasing around 3800 Algorand NFT projects and countless NFD and user profiles
 - I have a clear plan to generalize and unify these building blocks into a single coherent product - detailed in this document.